iwataniKenji/bolao-da-copa/README.md

 # Install dependencies
 $ npm install

-# # Rename '.env.example' to '.env' and set your env variables
+# Rename '.env.example' to '.env' and set your env variable
-# $ ren ".env.example" ".env"
+$ ren ".env.example" ".env"

 # With a PostgreSQL running, run the migrations
 $ npx prisma migrate dev